RuotoloLab/CIUSuite3/README.md

 ## Accepted Data Formats
 CIUSuite3 accepts raw data formats from Waters, Agilent and Bruker instruments.
-It can also accept CIU data in CVS files.
+It can also accept CIU data in CSV files.

 ## Releases and Source code
 The latest version (in executable file format) of CIUSuite3 can be found at: https://github.com/RuotoloLab/CIUSuite3/releases